-In addition to using its own data, due to its short period of operation, Syndicate 1618 is benchmarked directly against Syndicate 2987, allowing for any specific feature of Syndicate 1618 which support deviation.
+Due to the lack of its own experience, Syndicate 1618 is also benchmarked directly against Syndicate 2987, allowing for any specific feature of Syndicate 1618 which support deviation.
 Syndicate 2987 is considered an appropriate benchmark as it is an established syndicate with a reliable data history.
 Syndicate 2987 is a key lead of the source of business on which Syndicate 1618 participates and 1618 shares several services with 2987, therefore the historic experience is relevant to the Syndicate.